On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Introduction

-When firms learn the statistical association from data, with some probability, the minority group is underestimated because of a large estimation error.
+When firms learn the statistical association from data, with some probability, the minority group is underestimated because of a large estimation error raised by insufficient data.
 Once the minority group is underestimated, it is difficult for a minority worker to appear to be the best candidate---even if he has the greatest skill among the candidates, the firm often dismisses this fact and tends to hire a majority worker.
 As long as firms only hire majority workers, society cannot learn about the minority group; thus, the imbalance persists even in the long run.
 We call this phenomenon \emph{perpetual underestimation}.

 We use a linear contextual bandit model to analyze the consequence of social learning.
-To evaluate the performance of policies, we use \emph{regret}, one of the most popular criteria in multi-armed bandit literature.
-It measures the welfare loss in comparison with the first-best decision rule.
-When groups are ex ante identical, statistical discrimination is not only unfair but also socially inefficient: perpetual underestimation implies linear regret and vice versa.
+To gauge policy performance, we utilize \emph{regret}, a widely adopted measure in machine-learning literature that assesses welfare loss relative to the optimal decision rule.
+Regret arises if proficient minority workers are overlooked due to biased estimates by firms; hence, regret not only signifies efficiency but also encapsulates fairness.\footnote{In Appendix~\ref{sec: fairness criteria}, we formally prove that a decision rule has sublinear regret only if it aligns with equalized odds.
+This notion stipulates that society's hiring policy performs equitably across groups.
+Moreover, with symmetric groups, sublinear regret also harmonizes with demographic parity, which ensures hiring decisions are irrespective of membership in a minority group.}

 We focus on how regret grows as the total number of firms (denoted by $N$) increases.
 When regret is sublinear in $N$, firms make fair and efficient decisions in the long run.
 We first analyze the equilibrium consequence of \emph{laissez-faire} (no policy intervention).
-With a balanced population, no intervention is required to achieve no regret in the long run.
-That is, when the groups are ex ante symmetric and the population ratio is equal, laissez-faire results in $\tilO(\sqrt{N})$ regret.\footnote{$\tilO, \tilOmega$, and $\tilTheta$ are a Landau notations that ignore polylogarithmic factors. we often treat these factors as if it were constant because polylogarithmic factors grow very slowly ($o(N^\epsilon)$ for any exponent $\epsilon > 0$).} However, when the population ratio is unbalanced, this no longer holds, and expected regret is linear: $\tilOmega(N)$.
+When the groups are ex ante symmetric and the population ratio is equal, laissez-faire results in $\tilO(\sqrt{N})$ regret.\footnote{$\tilO, \tilOmega$, and $\tilTheta$ are a Landau notations that ignore polylogarithmic factors.
+We often treat polylogarithmic factors as if they were constant because these factors grow very slowly ($o(N^\epsilon)$ for any exponent $\epsilon > 0$).} However, when the population ratio is unbalanced, this no longer holds, and expected regret is linear: $\tilOmega(N)$.